preciofishbone/OmniaDocsG2/admin-settings/app-settings/index.rst

 App settings
 ==============

+This page describes Appd settings in Omnia 6.8.
+For information about the settings in Omnia 6.10, see: :doc:`Features (App) in Omnia 6.10 </admin-settings/app-settings/app-features-610/index>`

 There are a few settings available on App level (site level).
 Here's what can be available:

 .. image:: app-settings.png